icinganalysis/icinganalysis.github.io/content/wilder.md

 predicting the time the ice will shed has been developed using icing tunnel test data in conjunction with a heat transfer analysis.
-The ice shedding calculation procedure is demonstrated and shown to be conservative from natural icing flight teat data.
+The ice shedding calculation procedure is demonstrated and shown to be conservative from natural icing flight test data.
 Different types of descent profiles are considered and operating procedures are discussed to ensure ice shedding prior to approach flight conditions.